esdc-devcop/esdc-devcop.github.io/README.md

 This repository is used as the main home for our community site.
 <https://esdc-devcop.github.io/>

-We publicize all our [guides](https://esdc-devcop.github.io/guides/) on through separate repos, but are still available under the same site.
+We publicize all our [guides](/guides/) on through separate repos, but are still available under the same site.
-Here we keep information about [upcoming sessions](https://esdc-devcop.github.io/strategy/dates.html), share [our goals](https://esdc-devcop.github.io/strategy/overview.html), and keep some [useful links](https://esdc-devcop.github.io#References) for developers.
+Here we keep information about [past sessions](/events/) and share [our recommendations](/tools/) for developers.

 ## Help Out